 Useless Etymology is a collection of editorialized word histories released in no particular order by Jess Zafarris.
-It’s possible you’ve read some of my work over on Reddit’s /r/etymology subreddit, the community that first encouraged me to create this website, or on Twitter @UselessEty.
+It’s possible you’ve seen my videos on TikTok, or on Twitter @UselessEty or @jesszafarris.
 The posts vary in length and style, but many include gifs and images of questionable quality.

 Jess is also the author of the middle-grade nonfiction book ONCE UPON A WORD: A WORD-ORIGIN DICTIONARY FOR KIDS (Rockridge Press, February 2020), which is available for preorder at Amazon, Barnes & Noble, and IndieBound.
 Learn more about the book here.